Genpei-kusagi | A Fascinating Ornamental Plant Bearing the Colors of Red and White

-Bleeding Heart Vine (Clerodendrum thomsoniae) is a tropical plant known for its striking contrast between white calyces and vivid red flowers.
-With its unique appearance and extended blooming season, it is a popular choice for gardens and potted displays.
+Genpei-kusagi (Clerodendrum thomsoniae) is a tropical plant characterized by its white calyces and vivid red flowers.
+With its unique appearance and long blooming season, it has become popular as a garden or potted plant.

 Basic Information